ViBlog/autovalues/autovalue-gson-extension.md

 }
 ```

 You can see a ```@Nullable``` here, this annotation is used when there is a mandatory field.
-If the field in your JSON don't exist, you will get a null instead of a crash.
-But you have to change your object to a nullable one.
-If it's a primitive, you will have to use his object equivalent int -> Integer, bool -> Boolean etc...
+If the field in your JSON doesn't exist, you will get a null instead of a crash.
+However, you have to change your object to a nullable one.
+If it's a primitive, you will have to use his object equivalent int -> Integer, bool -> Boolean, etc...

 ```java
 public enum EyeColor {